Introduction – Difference between Galleys and Frigates

 When it comes to history, maritime pursuits had undoubtedly enhanced the ‘reach’ of humankind, from the perspective of both migrational activities (like the Austronesian people) and trade networks (like the Phoenicians).
 Over time, the coastal geographical locations of various settlements rather translated into strategic economic centers that were worth defending – thus giving way to the first naval powers of the world.
 This, in turn, led to the design and evolution of naval ships, namely warships, that were built for the dedicated purposes of defense and attack maneuvers.

-Interestingly, one of the consistent design templates for such warships pertains to the galley – basically a ship that is primarily propelled by rows (of oars) instead of sails.
-Consequently, the war galley survived in its various forms (with multifarious weapon systems) for millennia, possibly from circa 1500 BC to 17th century AD, until the advent of more advanced naval crafts.
-In essence, we must understand that war galley is not exactly a definitive type of warship, but rather a general design upon which different types of warships are based on.
+Interestingly, the galley is one of the consistent design templates for such warships.
+It is basically a ship that is primarily propelled by rows (of oars) instead of sails.
+Consequently, the war galley survived in its various forms (with various weapon systems) for millennia, possibly from circa 1500 BC to 17th century AD, until the advent of more advanced naval crafts.
+In essence, we must understand that a war galley is not exactly a definitive type of warship, but rather a general design upon which different types of warships are based on.

 On the other hand, a frigate originally referred to any kind of warship with sails, built for speed and maneuverability, and as such tended to have a smaller size than the main warship.
 By the 17th century, frigates, known for their speediness, carried lighter armaments than the ‘ship of the line’.
 The corvettes were even smaller than the frigates, sometimes modified from the sloops – and thus were only reserved for coastal defense (and raids) and minor engagements during the Age of Sails (1571–1862).